A Brief History Of Big Bear Music

 An early photo of King Pleasure & The Biscuit Boys

-King Pleasure & The Biscuit Boys were formed in a Darlaston milk bar where a group of lads, inspired by Bill Haley & The Comets and none of them musicians at that time, decided to form a Rock and Roll Band.
-They each selected an instrument, hit on their parents for the wherewithal to buy it and set about learning to play.
-They came to the attention of Jim Simpson as contestants in a Band Contest which he was judging.
-Originally known as The Satellites, Jim renamed them King Pleasure & The Biscuit Boys on New Year’s Eve 1987.
-Thirty one years, 6500 gigs, 36 radio shows, 76 television appearances and 10 Big Bear albums later, they are well established a one of the finest swing bands on this planet, and remain loyally Birmingham-based.
+King Pleasure & The Biscuit Boys formed in a Darlaston milk bar, a group of non-musicians inspired by Bill Haley who each picked up an instrument and learned to play.
+Spotted by Jim Simpson at a band contest, he renamed them on New Year’s Eve 1987.
+Thirty-one years, 6,500 gigs, 76 TV appearances and 10 Big Bear albums later, they remain one of the finest swing bands on the planet, and loyally Birmingham-based.

-Tipitina are from Leyland, Lancashire, but their spiritual home is New Orleans, Louisiana.
-They feature the stunning, gospel-soaked voice of Debbie Jones and the no-prisoners taken pianistics of Justin Randall to deliver a potent New Orleans Gumbo of James Booker, Professor Longhair, Dr John et al. Already with two Big Bear albums, their third in the planning stage.
+Tipitina hail from Leyland, Lancashire, but their spiritual home is New Orleans.
+Fronted by the gospel-soaked voice of Debbie Jones and the powerhouse piano of Justin Randall, they deliver a potent gumbo of James Booker, Professor Longhair and Dr John, with two Big Bear albums out and a third in the works.